<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1639164799743833&amp;ev=PageView&amp;noscript=1">

 ERP: Enterprise Resource Planning

-Many enterprise companies use resource solutions such as SAP to manage their day to day operations, handling data like customer records, product pricing, and inventory.
+Many enterprise companies use resource solutions such as SAP software to manage their day-to-day operations, handling data such as customer records, product pricing, and inventory.
 What’s not always clear is how this data can be integrated seamlessly into your website.
 In many cases, eCommerce websites create and fulfill web orders through the eCommerce tools themselves.
-This, however, usually requires a manual entry into a back end system such as an ERP to actually fulfill the orders and ship them to the end customer.
+This, however, usually requires a manual entry into a back-end system, such as an ERP, to fulfill the orders and ship them to the end customer.
 This is where a seamless integration between your eCommerce website and your ERP’s Application Programming Interface (API) layer saves time and money.
-In this use case, the web order could be created on the eCommerce website, but instead of fulfilling the order within the CMS/eCommerce tool itself, you can utilize a workflow to push the order directly into your company’s back end ERP.
+In this use case, the web order could be created on the eCommerce website, but instead of fulfilling the order within the CMS/eCommerce tool itself, you can utilize a workflow to push the order directly into your company’s back-end ERP.

 PIM: Product Information Management

 While a company’s ERP solution may contain essential data for managing your company’s operations, it might not have detailed information about your products themselves.
-That’s where Product Information Management comes in, providing a solution for storing rich product information, including digital assets such as images and media and product descriptions that will be seen by customers.
+That’s where Product Information Management comes in, providing a solution for storing rich product information, including digital assets such as images, media, and product descriptions that will be seen by customers.
 Storing this data in a central repository allows it to be accessed by your website or used in other marketing materials, such as print catalogs.
-PIM provides a middleware solution that takes your ERP data, combines it with the media, descriptive information, and marketing copy you’ve created, and places it in front of your customers, integrating your website with your day to day operations and ensuring consistency in all product-related communication that your customers see.
+PIM provides a middleware solution that takes your ERP data, combines it with the media, descriptive information, and marketing copy you’ve created, and places it in front of your customers, integrating your website with your day-to-day operations and ensuring consistency in all product-related communication your customers see.
 In this use case, much of the detailed product information such as web descriptions, images, etc., would be stored and edited within the PIM and be pushed into the CMS/eCommerce tools.

 AMS: Association Management System